-Berlin Animal Hospital offers Titer Testing in lieu of vaccinations.
+Berlin Animal Hospital offers and accepts Titer Testing in lieu of vaccinations.
 We encourage our clients to discuss the pros and cons of both vaccinations and Titer Testing with us so you can make an informed decision based on the lifestyle of your animals.

-Titer testing, also called serology and antibody testing, is a simple blood test to ensure that a dog or cat has responded to vaccination with a specific “core” virus vaccine, for dogs specifically CDV (distemper), CPV-2 (parvovirus), and CAV-2 (adenovirus-2).
+Vaccine titer testing, also called serology and antibody testing, is a simple blood test to ensure that a dog or cat has responded to vaccination with a specific “core” virus vaccine, for dogs specifically CDV (distemper), CPV-2 (parvovirus), and CAV-2 (adenovirus-2).
 Testing can determine if protective immunity exists in a previously vaccinated animal and establish the duration of immunity (DOI).
 It is a powerful tool for anyone wanting to avoid unnecessary revaccination or to ensure effective vaccination of a puppy or kitten.

 Titer test results are currently not accepted in lieu of rabies vaccination in the US.
 Titer testing is generally not medically accepted as useful for testing for Coronavirus or Lyme disease.
 Titer testing for cats is only done for panleukopenia and not for herpes and calici (Note: Titer is pronounced TIGHT er.)